kyma-project/telemetry-manager/docs/user/03-traces.md

 ### No Spans Arrive at the Backend

-Cause: Incorrect backend endpoint configuration (e.g., using the wrong authentication credentials) or the backend being unreachable.
+Symptom: Incorrect backend endpoint configuration (e.g., using the wrong authentication credentials) or the backend being unreachable.

 Remedy:
 - Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.